sysfce2/librats/ARCHITECTURE.md

                     Connection  (framing · Noise · backpressure)
                          │
                        Link  ──  read / write / want_write / connect_completed
-                    ╱          ╲
+                ╱          │          ╲
+         TcpLink     UdpStreamLink      RelayLink ──▶ Circuit
-             TcpLink            UdpStreamLink ──▶ UdpStream ──▶ UdpMux
+    (one kernel      ──▶ UdpStream      (the stream borrowed from socket per      ──▶ UdpMux          another peer's connection) peer)           (reliability in
-        (one kernel socket        (reliability in user space, on ONE per peer)                socket shared by every peer)
+                      user space, on ONE
+                      socket shared by
+                      every peer)
 ```

 - **`TcpLink`** is a thin translation of `recv`/`sendmsg`; the kernel provides